Skip to content

 1. Open Cursor Settings → Features → MCP.

-2. Click "+ Add New MCP Server".
+2. Click + Add New MCP Server.

 Claude Code

-claude mcp add --transport http fiber-ai-v2 https://mcp.fiber.ai/mcp/v2/
+claude mcp add --transport http fiber-ai-v2 https://mcp.fiber.ai/mcp/v2 \ --header "x-api-key: $FIBER_API_KEY"

 To also add the Core server:

-claude mcp add --transport http fiber-ai https://mcp.fiber.ai/mcp
+claude mcp add --transport http fiber-ai https://mcp.fiber.ai/mcp \ --header "x-api-key: $FIBER_API_KEY"

 Claude Desktop

-From Claude settings → Connectors, add a new MCP server with the URL https://mcp.fiber.ai/mcp/v2/.
+From Claude settings → Connectors, add a new MCP server with the URL https://mcp.fiber.ai/mcp/v2.

-Alternatively, edit your claude_desktop_config.json:
+Or edit your claude_desktop_config.json:

-{ "mcpServers": { "fiber-mcp-v2": { "url": "https://mcp.fiber.ai/mcp/v2/", "transport": { "type": "http" } }, "fiber-mcp": { "url": "https://mcp.fiber.ai/mcp", "transport": { "type": "http" } } } }
+{ "mcpServers": { "fiber-ai-v2": { "url": "https://mcp.fiber.ai/mcp/v2", "transport": { "type": "http" }, "headers": { "x-api-key": "sk_live_..." } }, "fiber-ai": { "url": "https://mcp.fiber.ai/mcp", "transport": { "type": "http" }, "headers": { "x-api-key": "sk_live_..." } } } }

 Codex

-codex mcp add fiber-ai --url https://mcp.fiber.ai/mcp/v2/
+codex mcp add fiber-ai --url https://mcp.fiber.ai/mcp/v2

 Or add manually to ~/.codex/config.toml: